Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Definitions and Terminology

-Offline evaluation of explanations varies depending on the explanation style, primarily because different styles utilize different types of information, affecting metrics' applicability.
+The offline evaluation of explanations varies depending on the explanation style, primarily because different styles utilize different types of information, affecting the applicability of the metrics.
 For instance, item-based explanation styles require metrics that evaluate the similarity between recommended items \cite{10.1145/3490099.3511104}, whereas content-based styles focus on the relevance of item attributes \cite{balloccu2022post}.\looseness=-1

+Throughout this manuscript, we adopt this terminology to refer to the different aspects of explanations in a \ac{RS}.
+In Section \ref{sec:lib}, we use it to categorize and analyze the papers retrieved in our rapid literature review, which supports our investigation of \ac{RQ}1.
+This terminology also serves as the basis for our methodology, as we employ agnostic models that generate content-based style explanations to examine whether path metrics correlate with explanation goals and, in turn, address \ac{RQ}2.\looseness=-1